A Milhouse Divided: Reception

 In its original broadcast, "A Milhouse Divided" finished tied for 50th in the weekly ratings for the week of November 25 – December 1, 1996, with a Nielsen rating of 8.3 and was viewed in 8 million homes.
 It was the fourth-highest-rated show on the Fox Network that week.

-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "More drama than comedy, and very honest in its dealings with the Van Houtens' divorce and its effects on Milhouse."
+Since airing, the episode has received positive reviews.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "More drama than comedy, and very honest in its dealings with the Van Houtens' divorce and its effects on Milhouse."
+In 2022, Chris Lough, writing for Fatherly magazine, said that "in one of The Simpsons' most amazing episodes ever, Milhouse's parents got divorced."

+A store appearing in the episode was named "Stoner's Pot Palace."
+In addition to appearing in other Simpsons media since, the name "Stoners Pot Palace" would later be used in a computer worm targeting Windows 9x platforms named "Marijuana."

+In 2018, a scene from the episode where Bart hits Homer with a chair (replicating a stunt Luanne's new boyfriend Chase showed him) while taking a bath became an internet meme.